SEND Information Report

 - Provision mapping SEND intervention to measure and evaluate outcome.

-- Every pupil in the school has their progress reviewed regularly and this information will be shared with both parents and pupils.
+- Every student in the school has their progress reviewed regularly and this information will be shared with both parents and students.

 - Three sets of monitoring grades are published during the year, timed to coincide with mentoring and key events, such as options choices.

-- Pupils with more complex needs may be monitored more frequently.
+- Students with more complex needs may be monitored more frequently.

 The school strives to be a fully inclusive.
-All pupils are welcome, including those with special educational needs, in accordance with the LEA Admissions Policy.
+All students are welcome, including those with special educational needs, in accordance with the LEA Admissions Policy.

 - Generic advice provided to staff